 With a data science mini bootcamp, you’ll finish well-rounded and focused, knowing exactly what you want, or don’t want to do, with actionable skills and contacts to begin implementing right away.
 If you let it, a mini bootcamp can start an incredible momentum in your life and career, while still giving you direction to take all this momentum.

-If this sounds like a good way to learn all you need to know about data science, attend the Immersive AI Bootcamp at ODSC West (October 28-November 1).
-Be one of the first attendees to enroll in our mini bootcamps, and get a week of focused learning from experts in data science and AI!
-Learn more about the bootcamp here.
+If this sounds like a good way to learn all you need to know about data science, attend the ODSC East 2020 mini bootcamp this April 13-17 in Boston!
+Get a week of focused learning from experts in data science in a hands-on setting.